-We are required under Section 21(1)(c) of the Local Audit and Accountability Act 2014 to be satisfied that the CCG made proper arrangements for securing economy, efficiency and effectiveness in its use of resources.
-We are not required to consider, nor have we considered, whether all aspects of the CCG's arrangements for securing economy, efficiency and effectiveness in its use of resources were operating effectively.
+We are required under Section 21(1)(c) of the Local Audit and Accountability Act 2014 to be satisfied that the CCG has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources.
+We are not required to consider, nor have we considered, whether all aspects of the CCG's arrangements for securing economy, efficiency and effectiveness in its use of resources were operating effectively during the three month period ended 30 June 2022.

-We have undertaken our review in accordance with the Code of Audit Practice, having regard to the guidance issued by the Comptroller and Auditor General in December 2021.
+We have undertaken our review in accordance with the Code of Audit Practice, having regard to the guidance issued by the Comptroller and Auditor General in January 2023.
 This guidance sets out the arrangements that fall within the scope of 'proper arrangements'.
 When reporting on these arrangements, the Code of Audit Practice requires auditors to structure their commentary on arrangements under three specified reporting criteria:

-- Financial sustainability: how the CCG planned and managed its resources to ensure it could continue to deliver its services; - Governance: how the CCG ensured that it made informed decisions and properly managed its risks; and - Improving economy, efficiency and effectiveness: how the CCG used information about its costs and performance to improve the way it managed and delivered its services.
+- Financial sustainability: how the CCG planned and managed its resources to ensure it could continue to deliver its services; - · Governance: how the CCG ensured that it made informed decisions and properly managed its risks; and - Improving economy, efficiency and effectiveness: how the CCG used information about its costs and performance to improve the way it managed and delivered its services.